Skip to main content

 Here is my recommendation based on common use cases:

 • New to AI prompts?
-Start with TAG.
-Three components, instant improvement, zero learning curve.
+Start with TAG or SMART.
+Three to five components, instant improvement, zero learning curve.
+SMART is great if you already know goal-setting.

 • Writing marketing or content?
 Use ACE for audience-first thinking, or CO-STAR when tone precision matters.

 • Professional or business tasks?
 RACE is the workhorse.
-Role assignment alone transforms output quality.
+RISEN adds structured steps and constraints when you need more control.

 • Technical or development work?
 TRACE gives you the Requirements specificity that technical prompts demand.

 • Complex multi-step projects?
-SCOPE for strategic planning, ROSES for structured problem-solving.
+RISEN for expert-level structured prompts, ROSES for structured problem-solving.

 The frameworks on this list work across every major model -- GPT-5.4, Claude Opus 4.6, Gemini 3.1 Pro, and their respective lighter-weight tiers.
 The structure is what matters, not which AI processes it.